 I have recently put up a lot of data about the descendants of Bartle Bach in my computer file.
 Take a look at the descendants' file

-It is the thesis of this paper that all of the Baughs in Pulaski County, KY are members of a single family, and are descended from Bartholomaeus "Bartle" BACH who was born around 1684 and lived in Eggenstein, Baden, Germany before coming to Philadelphia aboard the Friendship in 1738.
+It is the thesis of this paper that all (or most) of the Baughs in Pulaski County, KY are members of a single family, and are descended from Bartholomaeus "Bartle" BACH who was born around 1684 and lived in Eggenstein, Baden, Germany before coming to Philadelphia aboard the Friendship in 1738.
 The first known record of Bartle Bach is his wedding, listed in the Eggenstein church record book (ECB) in 1711:

 Since it isn't common knowledge what is meant by "Frankish" I should address that point briefly.
 The Franks were an important German tribe.
 Charlemagne was a Frank, as was the first elected German king, Conrad I. In 1711 Eggenstein, saying someone is "frankish" means that he came either from the region around Nuremberg and Wuerzburg (eastern Franconia) or the much closer region around Mainz (Rhenish Franconia).
 Since Bartle Bach was evidently from "out of town" (the records don't go back to 1684, so this can't be checked) we have no birth record for him.
 NOTE In Sept.
 2008 I received information from George W. Durman.
 On his website he says that "Bartholomew Baugh" was born in 1684 in Baumholder, Saarbrucken, Rheinland-Pfalz, Germany in 1684 and died in 1789, and that his son Adam was born in Eggenstein-Leopoldshafen, Kreis Karlsruhe, Baden in about 1720 and died in Virginia in about 1804.
 The birthplace and death date for "Bartholomew" are new to me and there is an exciting prospect that I might be able to find a microfilm for the town of Baumholder, and find his parents.
 I have not yet had time to investigate this.